Are you in the hydroponics game to grow enormous tomatoes and hyper-productive peppers? Then you need to check out Deep Water Culture (DWC for short).

 After drilling your holes and rinsing to remove any leftover plastic bits, place the air stone at the bottom of the reservoir.
 Connect the tubing to the air pump, and plug the pump into a power source.

 To prevent electrical catastrophes, take a page from the fish-keeping world and plug all electrical components into a surge protector instead of just straight into the outlet.
-We like this water-resistant one, which is suitable for indoor or outdoor use.
+Preferably look for a water-resistant surge protector.

 Fill Your Reservoir